Demille History, Family Crest & Coats of Arms

 The family branched into Ile-de-France, Bourgogne, Dauphiné, Lorraine, Savoie, and they became the Barons of Challes and Barons of Faverges.
 Among the most recognized were: Theodore Millet, Colonel, who was named Knight of the Empire in 1810, then Baron of the Empire in 1813; Jean-François Millet (1814-1875), who was a talented painter, designer, and engraver.
 Today, parts of France are proud to be associated with such a dedicated family.

-Important Dates for the Demille family
+Early History of the Demille family

 This web page shows only a small excerpt of our Demille research.
 Another 115 words (8 lines of text) covering the years 1450, 1539, 1572, 1582, 1686, 1719, 1810, 1813, 1814, and 1875 are included under the topic Early Demille History in all our PDF Extended History products and printed products wherever possible.